EVERYDAYNOMICS™

 Unit II: Keeping Wealth, Income and Jobs Local

 Module 4.
-Understanding Local Demand and Supply
+Understanding Local Supply, Demand, and Industrial Structure

 Module 5.
 Identifying Market Opportunities